sigcsets/sigcse2016/authors/demos.md

 ---
 {% include submissiondetails.html plural="Demos" %}

 Demos provide a way to showcase an educational tool or project in a live setting.
 Not designed to be sales pitches, demonstrations are a way for the community to see the relevance, potential and innovation of the tool and allow time for discussion with its creator.
-Demos take place during break periods, and will be 45 minutes each.
+Demos take place during break periods, and will be {{site.data.cfp.details.["Demos"].length}}.

 Proposals undergo review but not blind review.

 ## How Should The Proposal Be Formatted?